 Acting as the conscience of an organisation, the Caldicott Guardian supports work to enable information sharing where it is appropriate and advises on options for lawful and ethical processing of information.

 Senior Information Risk Owner (SIRO)

-In addition to the Caldicott Guardian, the CCG also has a SIRO who owns the CCG’s overall information risk policy and risk assessment process.
-This involves making sure there are robust incident reporting processes for any information risks identified by the CCG.
-The CCG’s SIRO is Mike Gilbert, Director of Corporate Services.
-The Deputy SIRO is Nigel Scott, Deputy Director of Corporate Services.
+In addition to the Caldicott Guardian, the organisation also has a SIRO who owns our overall information risk policy and risk assessment process.
+This involves making sure there are robust incident reporting processes for any information risks identified.
+The SIRO is our Executive Director of Corporate Governance Mike Gilbert.
+The Deputy SIRO is the Deputy Director of Corporate Services Nigel Scott.

 Your doctor and other health professionals caring for you, such as nurses or physiotherapists, keep records about your health and treatment, the care we have provided, or plan to provide to you, so they are able to provide you with the best possible care.

 These records are called your health care record and may be stored in paper form or on an electronic system.
 They may include: